plone/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 ## Control Panel

 In Plone 4.x, the Plone configuration settings have been stored as portal properties spread across the Management Interface.
-In Plone 5, those settings are all stored as plone.app.registry entries in registry.xml.
+In Plone 5, those settings are all stored as plone.app.registry entries in {file}`registry.xml`.

 There are now sections in the control panel, this can be set from the controlpanel.xml.
 See the current definitions for more information.